 We have selected the CryoTiger for our means of cryo-cooling.
-The CryoTiger is very simple to operate, provides sufficient steady-state cooling power for our small cryostat (shown in Figure 15 below).
-The cooler also imparts very little vibration as compared to other cryocooling options as shown in Figure 16 below.
+The CryoTiger is very simple to operate, provides sufficient steady-state cooling power for our small cryostat (shown in Figure 20 below).
+The cooler also imparts very little vibration as compared to other cryocooling options as shown in Figure 21 below.
 The lines for the compressed gas can be quite long, and empirical evidence is that the cooling becomes more efficient the longer the lines get.
+The vendor will guarantee performance for lengths up to 250 ft, but compressor lines much longer have been used by other observatories, with no significant impact to performance.
 Therefore, the compressor can be quite distant from the cryostats.
 They can also be mounted separately to aid in the isolation of the mechanical noise from the compressors.

-Figure 14.
+Figure 20.
 Compressor and cold head for the Cryo-Tiger mixed-gas Joule-Thomson cooler.
 The mixed gas lines can be quite long.

-Figure 15.
+Figure 21.
 Cooling capacity for different models of cryocoolers.
 We plan on using the Standard PT-14.
 This has several Watts of margin at 90K.